inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 .. image:: /static/training/beginner/qgis-inasafe/image92.*
    :align: center

-.. note:: Note that it may appear different in colour, but don't worry, we’re going to customise it anyway.
+.. note:: The symbol layers may appear different in colour, but don't worry, we’re going to customise it anyway.

 Now this layer has two different symbologies.
-In other words, both the green colour AND the blue colour will be drawn.
+In other words, both the blue colour AND the green colour will be drawn.
-However, the blue colour will be drawn above the green, and since it is a solid colour, it will completely hide the green colour.
+However, the green colour will be drawn above the blue, and since it is a solid colour, it will completely hide the blue colour.
 Let’s change it.

 .. note:: It’s important not to get confused between a map layer and a symbol